Manufacturer P&L Architecture: Why Trade Investment Is Usually the Largest Cost Line

 How Practitioners Read the P&L

-Top-down (revenue quality): Is net revenue growing faster or slower than volume?
-If slower, you have a price/mix problem — either list prices are not keeping pace with inflation, or trade investment is growing faster than sales.
+Is net revenue growing faster or slower than volume?
+If slower, you have a price-mix problem: either list prices are not keeping pace with inflation, or trade investment is growing faster than sales.
 This is the most common silent margin leak in FMCG.

-Bottom-up (cost efficiency): Is contribution margin expanding or contracting?
-If contracting despite volume growth, look at three culprits: COGS inflation not passed through, trade investment creep (retailers demanding more), or marketing spend growing disproportionately.
+Is contribution margin expanding or contracting?
+If it is contracting despite volume growth, look at three culprits: COGS inflation that was not passed through, trade investment creep (retailers demanding more), or marketing spend growing disproportionately.

 Continue exploring